GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-maven/README.md

 Enables containerizing a Quarkus app built with [Quarkus Maven Plugin](https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin).

-The Quarkus app framework prepares a special "runner" JAR and aguments dependency JARs, where the standard Jib containerization does not fit.
-This extension takes the JARs prepared by Quakus (runner JAR and augmented dependency JARs) and sets the entrypoint to run the runner JAR.
+The Quarkus app framework prepares a special "runner" JAR and augments dependency JARs, where the standard Jib containerization does not fit.
+This extension takes the JARs prepared by Quarkus (runner JAR and augmented dependency JARs) and sets the entrypoint to run the runner JAR.

 ## Examples

-Check out the [genenal instructions](../../README.md#using-jib-plugin-extensions) for applying a Jib plugin extension.
+Check out the [general instructions](../../README.md#using-jib-plugin-extensions) for applying a Jib plugin extension.

 Note that `<container><mainClass>` should be set to some placeholder value to suppress Jib warning about missing main class.